teamexos/engineering-ladder/makers/staff-engineer.md

 * Turns ideas into actions and mentors others to do the same.

 ### Ownership
-* Resolves ambiguity in requirements and priorities of tasks
+* Resolves ambiguity in requirements and priorities of tasks.
 * Takes responsibility for the product, including technical architecture and system design.
 * Assumes accountability for other engineers’ work.
 * Provides guidance as an SME within the team and develops expertise the team needs.